nilavtalukdar06/to-do-app/README.md

-# Next.js Todo Application
+# Next.js To-Do Application

-A full-stack Todo application built with Next.js 13, MongoDB, and Tailwind CSS.
+A full-stack to-do list application built with Next.js 15, MongoDB, and Tailwind CSS.

 ## Table of Contents